Phallic graffiti: Artistic representations

-The gendered phallus
+Phallic graffiti and gender

-Phallic graffiti is commonly assumed to have been executed by males, and is often particularly attributed to pubescent youths.
+Phallic graffiti are commonly assumed to have been executed by males, and is often particularly attributed to pubescent youths.
 For instance, the street artist Vaj has specifically identified phallic graffiti as an exercise in marking out public space as a male domain.
 Her analysis draws on a feminist critique which views the phenomenon of phallic graffiti as an example of toxic masculinity.
 Such renderings are thus considered to be overtly chauvinistic and amount to a visual extension of patriarchal power relations in public space.

 The question over the gender identity of phallic graffiti artists has been portrayed in popular media such as the BBC One comedy-drama Love, Nina.
 In the fourth episode of the series, the characters, fictionalised members of Mary-Kay Wilmers’s household, debate the hypothetical gender of the painter of a cock and balls which has been sprayed onto their Primrose Hill property.

 A 2016 study of latrinalia in London found that 46% of all illustrations drawn in male public toilets were phalluses.
-While equivalent graffiti in female public conveniences did include penises, this was at a rate of only 0.14% of overall illustrations.
-However, female illustrators of phallic graffiti were discovered to have significantly enlarged the penis in relation to the testicles at a rate of 80:20 in comparison to that of males at 60:40.
+While equivalent graffiti in female public conveniences did include penes, this was at a rate of only 0.14% of overall illustrations.
+Female illustrators of phallic graffiti were discovered to have significantly enlarged the penis in relation to the testicles at a rate of 80:20 in comparison to that of males at 60:40.

-However, despite the common assumption that the gender of illustrators of phallic graffiti is male, many instances of women producing phallic graffiti have been recorded.
-For example, in 2017 the graffiti artist Carolina Falkholt painted a giant phallic graffiti on the side of a building in Lower East Side, New York.
+Despite the common assumption that the gender of illustrators of phallic graffiti is male, many instances of women producing phallic graffiti have been recorded.
+For example, in 2017 the graffiti artist Carolina Falkholt painted a giant phallic graffito on the side of a building in Lower East Side, New York.
 The following year she replicated her original artwork on the side of a residential building in Kungsholmen, Stockholm.
 In an interview with Hyperallergic Falkholt said that the works reflected "the industrialized penile system."
 The Russian artist Natalia Sokol, a member of the street art collective Voina, took a prominent role in executing the group's phallic artwork on the Liteyny Bridge.

-Sometimes interpreted as a pro-trans statement, the tag Penis Girl, which first came to prominence during the COVID-19 pandemic, is the pseudonym of notable a graffiti artist from Portland.
+Sometimes interpreted as a pro-trans statement, the tag Penis Girl, which first came to prominence during the COVID-19 pandemic, is the pseudonym of a notable graffiti artist from Portland.
 Penis Girl tags were initially distributed across areas of East Portland, before spreading to Hawaii.
 Penis Girl provoked controversy within the graffiti art scene, inspiring both erasure and copycat tags.
 In 2022 the sculptor vanessa german produced the eponymous artwork titled PENIS GIRL, which featured a female figure adorned with 17 ceramic phalli.

 In 2023 a Colombian female graffiti artist painted a phallus on a wall as part of a larger mural celebrating Afro-Colombians in Cartagena.
-The graffiti proved controversial with local media outlets calling for the painting to be removed.
+The graffito proved controversial with local media outlets calling for the painting to be removed.
 The artist herself later claimed the work was a critique of sex tourism in the city.